SHAPE

 Click on each title below to learn more about what SHAPE offers to its members.

-In its first three years, over 70 physicians and educators have joined the SHAPE community to further develop their teaching capabilities and exchange knowledge and best practices in medical education.
-SHAPE leadership has also become active in the Communities of Practice group at Corewell Health and endeavors to make meaningful connections with other community-led organizations across the system.
+Since its inception, over 100 Corewell Health West physicians and educators have joined the SHAPE community to further develop their teaching capabilities and exchange knowledge and best practices in medical education.
+SHAPE leadership has also become active in the Communities of Practice group at Corewell Health to make meaningful connections with other community-led organizations across the system.

 • Access to mini-grant applications for educational initiatives and scholarship

-• Educator innovative scholar awards to provide educators the opportunity to attend a national educational training conference
+• Innovative scholar awards to provide educators the opportunity to attend a national educational training conference

 • Teaching and educational scholarship consultants